-Please do not make your payment before the discount has been added.
-This discount will be added once you are accepted to the course.
+Please do not make your payment before the discount has been applied.
+This discount will be added once you have been accepted to the course.

 Please include your motivation if you are a student and are eligible for one of the discounts.

 For this course you are required to upload the following documents when applying: